Adelost/javascript-serialization-benchmark/README.md

 It was the only implementation that reached its max payload limit of 153 MB during encoding, all other formats reached their limit at decoding.
 It was discoverd however that it is able to decode payloads (created by other implementations) of greater sizes, up to 372 MB.

+#### Protobuf (JS)

+`Pbf` is average at encoding and decoding.

+It performed slightly faster than native JSON during encoding, and about the same during decoding.

+It is however the only Protobuf format that is converted cleanly to JavaScript, which could be a distinct advantage.

 #### Protobuf (Protons)